truenas/middleware/docs/userguide/index.rst

 A FreeNAS® PBI is a self-contained application installer which has been designed to integrate into the FreeNAS® GUI.
 A FreeNAS® PBI offers several
 advantages:

 * the FreeNAS® GUI provides a browser for viewing the list of available FreeNAS® PBIs.
-This list is also available at Available FreeNAS® PBIs.

 * the FreeNAS® GUI provides buttons for installing, starting, upgrading, and deleting FreeNAS® PBIs.